 Once we decided on Greece for the big day, choosing Italy for our honeymoon was a no-brainer.
 We also opted to celebrate in late May, taking advantage of ideal weather and beating the summer masses of tourists.

-Deciding which part of Italy to visit for our Italian honeymoon was no easy choice.
+Deciding which part of Italy to visit for our honeymoon was no easy choice with so many alluring places to visit in Italy.
 The country offers so many suitable choices; some ideas we considered were staying amongst the vineyards in Tuscany, trying pizza in Naples and relaxing on the Amalfi coast, and getting off the beaten track in Puglia, the heel of Italy’s boot.

 Our Italy Honeymoon Itinerary

 In the end we decided to keep it simple and narrowed it down to only two places: Venice and Cinque Terre.
 I’ll explain below why we chose each of these.

 For both Venice and Cinque Terre we had some big surprises, both positive and negative for Venice, and pretty much all positive for Cinque Terre.
 In fact, we loved Cinque Terre so much that I also wrote this post on 20 reasons why we loved Cinque Terre on our honeymoon.

 We also spent a few days in a third stop, Milan, because we found a cheap budget flight from there to Athens, where we would meet our family and friends for our wedding in Santorini.
 In total, we spent two nights in Venice, four in Cinque Terre, and one in Milan.